-Area.
-Land surrounding the insured acreage with geographic characteristics, topography, soil types, and climatic conditions similar to the insured acreage.

-County.
-Any county, parish or other political subdivision of a state shown on the insured's accepted application, including acreage in a field that extends into an adjoining county if the county boundary is not readily discernible.

-Field.
-All acreage of tillable land within a natural or artificial boundary (e.g., roads, waterways, fences, etc.).
-Using different planting patterns or planting different crops does not create separate fields.

-FSA farm serial number.
-The number assigned to the farm by the local Farm Service Agency (FSA) office.

-Noncontiguous.
-Acreage of an insured crop that is separated from other acreage of the same insured crop by land that is neither owned by the insured nor rented by the insured for cash or a crop share.
+- Area Land surrounding the insured acreage with geographic characteristics, topography, soil types, and climatic conditions similar to the insured acreage. - County Any county, parish or other political subdivision of a state shown on the insured's accepted application, including acreage in a field that extends into an adjoining county if the county boundary is not readily discernible. - Field All acreage of tillable land within a natural or artificial boundary.
+Using different planting patterns or planting different crops does not create separate fields. - FSA Farm Serial Numbers The number assigned to the farm by the local Farm Service Agency office. - Noncontiguous Acreage of an insured crop that is separated from other acreage of the same insured crop by land that is neither owned by the insured nor rented by the insured for cash or a crop share.
 However, acreage separated by only a public or private right-of-way, waterway or irrigation canal will be considered as contiguous.